RafalWilinski/servicefull/content/blog/cdk-vs-terraform/index.md

 categories: '#AWS #CDK #Terraform'
 ---

+As AWS Architect my day-to-day job includes writing a lot of Terraform.

 The [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) is one of the newest tools from AWS Labs and I feel like it's not getting enough attention.
 Why?
 Let's start with quick quote which explains this tool.

-I decided to check it on my own by building a simple 2-tier AWS infra like this:
+I decided get my hands dirty and check it on my own by building a simple 2-tier AWS infra like this:

 ![Schema](./2tier.jpg 'Schema')

+Key points:

+- VPC with two subnets (public and private) in each AZ, IPGW as 0.0.0.0/0 route in public subnet, NAT Gateway as 0.0.0.0/0 route in private subnet
+- ECS Cluster running Fargate cluster with Node.js service and task
+- Application Load Balancer exposed to the public connected to the Fargate service
+- Public S3 bucket with assets
+- IAM Role for task to manipulate S3 Bucket
+- Postgres DB instance in private subnet, accessible only from ECS tasks

+For this comparison's sake we'll need a Docker image with a simple Express.js stored in ECR.
+Simply execute ./build-and-push.sh to create an AWS Elastic Container Registry, build the Docker image and push it to the cloud.

 | Tables        |      Are      |   Cool |
 | ------------- | :-----------: | -----: |